 In moments like this, Tituba feigned blindness.

-Her withholding made her an ever more valuable source of information to the terrified people of Salem.
+Her withholding made her an even more valuable source of information to the terrified people of Salem.
 They needed her to point fingers, give explanations, and save their town.

 What Really Happened to Tituba?